On two families of Nekrasov-Okounkov type formulas: Preliminaries

 In general, the actions of vertex operators on the vectors corresponding to Schur functions are given by the following (see, for example, equation (A.15) in \cite{O01})

 and

-The above equations can be sufficiently used to generate skew Schur functions, which are used in the definition of the topological vertex \cite{AKMV}.
+The above equations can be sufficiently used to generate skew Schur functions, which are used in defining the topological vertex \cite{AKMV}.
 The precise relation between such vertex operators and the topological vertex was studied in \cite{ORV} and will be reviewed in Subsection \ref{subsec:tv}.